 Adam Kingl is an expert and keynote speaker on the future of business.

-Through this lens, Adam speaks from a practical perspective on improving strategic (business model) innovation, management (or leadership) innovation, and successfully leveraging culture and engagement in work-life.
+Adam also speaks from a practical perspective on topics such as how to improve strategic (business model) innovation, management (or leadership) innovation, and how successfully to leverage culture, empowerment and engagement in work-life.

 Kingl has consulted, designed and taught courses in areas including: